microsoft/m365advocacy-templates/templates/dotnet-m365-copilot/content/custom-engine-agent/GettingStarted.md

 - Microsoft Entra app registration for the Azure AI Bot Service
   - Client secret is generated and stored as encrypted value in the `.env.local.user` file
+  - Service principal created
+- Microsoft Entra app registration for API OAuth connection
   - Configured for single sign-on (SSO)
-  - Service principal created
-- Microsoft Entra app registration for Microsoft Graph OAuth connection
   - Client secret is generated and stored as encrypted value in the `.env.local.user` file
-  - User.Read permission is granted
+  - User.Read permission is granted for API
 - Azure AI Bot Service resource
   - Configured with the messaging endpoint using the active Dev Tunnel URL
   - Configured with Microsoft Teams channel
-  - Configured with Microsoft Graph OAuth connection
+  - Configured with API OAuth connection

 Conversation state is stored in an emulated Azure Storage Account on your local machine, using the Azurite service which is built into Visual Studio 2022.
 To manage conversation state, use [Azure Storage Explorer](https://azure.microsoft.com/en-gb/products/storage/storage-explorer/).